opdoffer/toon-homeassistant/readme.md

 ```
 docker exec <CONTAINERDID> python /config/scripts/toon.py install
 ```
+Replace <CONTAINERID> with the ID of the container that is running homeassistant.
+Use "docker ps" to list your containers and determine the containerid.

 Step 3.
 Add the following lines into your Home Assistant configuration.yaml (or create a seperate sensor.yaml file and include that in your configuration.yaml file):
 ```
 # Add the following lines to your configuration.yaml